Aggregate function combinators¶

 groupArrayResample function should use the

 age column to aggregate names by age.
-To define required intervals, we pass the
+To define the required intervals, we pass the

 SELECT groupArrayResample(30, 75, 30)(name, age) from people